Lifetime Entertainment Services

-Lifetime Entertainment Services, LLC (LES) is an American media company and a subsidiary of A&E Networks, a joint venture of the Walt Disney Company and Hearst Communications, founded in 1984 with media properties focused on women.
+Lifetime Entertainment Services, LLC (LES) is an American media company and a subsidiary of A&E Networks, a division of Hearst Communications, formerly a joint venture of the Walt Disney Company until July 30, 2026, founded in 1984 with media properties focused on women.

 Background

 Hearst-ABC Video Services

 Television network ABC and Hearst Communications in January 1981 formed a joint venture, Hearst/ABC Video Services (HAVS), to provide programming to Alpha Repertory Television Service and launch BETA, a women's cable service, later that year.
 Beta was supposed to operate four hours a day and be supported by advertising.
 HAVS instead launched the service under the name Daytime in March 1982.

 Cable Health Network

 Cable Health Network was a 24-hour cable channel launched by Viacom with health-related programming in June 1982.

 In June 1983, Hearst-ABC Video Services and Viacom International agreed to combine Hearst-ABC Video Services and Cable Health Network, creating the joint venture Hearst/ABC-Viacom Entertainment Services, which contained the merged Daytime and Lifetime Medical Television satellite channel.